Courses & Requirements

 Students will take one of these two courses (2 credits minimum):

-Students may request a substitution or exemption for the Science Communication elective by submitting the following form to the IG3C Chair and IGC Program Coordinator:
+Students may request a substitution for the Science Communication elective by submitting the following form to the IGC Program Coordinator:

 Students will take one additional elective course (3 credits):

-Students should consult with their peers, faculty, the curriculum committee, and the IGC website to review possible courses that complement their regular plan of study and meet at least three of the four criteria (ideally all four) articulated below:
+Students should consult with their peers, faculty, the curriculum committee, and the IGC website to review possible courses that complement their regular plan of study.
+Global Change Breadth Electives must:

-Students must request approval of the Global Change Breadth elective by submitting the following form to the IG3C Chair and IGC Program Coordinator:
+Students must request approval of the Global Change Breadth elective by submitting the form linked below to the IGC Program Coordinator.
+We recommend that you submit this form prior to taking the course so that you can ensure it will be approved.

 Extracurricular, no course credit: